 Our academic curriculum is rigorous and relevant.
 At Harrisdale Senior High School, we want every student to enjoy academic success.
-On entry to high school, students are taught important academic behaviours such as organisational, time management, homework and study skills.
+On entry to high school, students are taught essential academic behaviours such as organisational, time management, homework and study skills.
 We place a strong emphasis on literacy and numeracy as pre-requisite skills to academic success.
 The use of explicit, direct instruction is a key strategy used by our teachers across the curriculum.

 Equally, our curriculum emphasises creativity, problem solving and citizenship, and provides opportunities for enrichment and extension across all learning areas.